Shake, Rattle and Roll 12

-Shake, Rattle and Roll 12 is a 2010 Filipino horror anthology film produced by Regal Entertainment and the twelfth installment of the Shake, Rattle & Roll film series.
+Shake, Rattle and Roll 12 is a 2010 Filipino horror anthology film produced by Regal Entertainment, and the twelfth installment of the Shake, Rattle & Roll film series, following the eleventh film in 2009.
 It is directed by Zoren Legaspi, Topel Lee and Jerrold Tarog.
-The film stars an ensemble cast including Shaina Magdayao, Carla Abellana, Andi Eigenmann, John Lapus, Rayver Cruz, Sid Lucero, Ricky Davao, Jackie Lou Blanco, Rita Avila, Malou Crisologo, Regine Angeles, Martin Escudero, Nash Aguas, Elijah Alejo, Anna Vicente, Kristel Moreno, Niña Jose, John Feir, and Gaby Dela Merced.

-The film was distributed by Regal Entertainment and Regal Multimedia.
-It was an official entry in the 2010 Metro Manila Film Festival.
+The film stars an ensemble cast including Carla Abellana, Shaina Magdayao, Andi Eigenmann, John Lapus, Rayver Cruz, Sid Lucero, Ricky Davao, Jackie Lou Blanco, Rita Avila, Malou Crisologo, Regine Angeles, Martin Escudero, Nash Aguas, Elijah Alejo, Anna Vicente, Kristel Moreno, Niña Jose, John Feir, and Gaby Dela Merced.
+It was distributed by Regal Entertainment and Regal Multimedia, and was an official entry in the 2010 Metro Manila Film Festival.
+The thirteenth installment, Shake, Rattle & Roll 13, was released in 2011.

+The film consists of three stories: a family is terrorized by a possessed doll; visitors to an island encounter a group of engkanto; and a tutor discovers that the household she works for and their staff are aswang.

 This is the first appearance of Rita Avila in Regal after her service to her former home studio Seiko Films and to Viva Films, only 1 year after the first appearance of Sharon Cuneta in Regal for Mano Po 6: A Mother's Love in 2009.
 It is also the last film appearance of actor John Apacible, who died in a shooting incident in Quezon City, Diliman on March 20, 2011, at the age of 38.

-The thirteenth installment, Shake, Rattle & Roll 13, was released in 2011.

 Plot

 "Mamanyiika"

-Some years ago, Abel was incapacitated by a passing car while his wife Gail was killed in a hit-and-run accident after a serious fight, leaving Abel widowed with his two children, Ara and Abigail.
+After a serious fight, Abel was incapacitated by a passing car while his wife Gail was killed in a hit-and-run accident, leaving Abel widowed with his two children, Ara and Abigail.

-After visiting their mother's grave, Abigail picks up an old doll in a nearby barrow.
+A few years later, after a visit to their mother's grave, Abigail picks up an old doll in a nearby barrow.
 A suspicious Ara demands her sister to throw it away.
-This culminates in a fight, on which the doll springs to life and comforts Abigail, who believes that Gail's spirit possessed the doll.
+This culminates in a fight, where the doll comes to life and comforts Abigail, who believes that Gail's spirit possessed the doll.

 Traumatized after being assaulted by the doll, Ara destroys it as Abigail watches.
-Abel, deciding this was the final straw for Ara, orders the doll to be disposed of in the creek.
+Abel, deciding that this is the final straw for Ara, orders the doll to be disposed of in the creek.
 Soon, the doll kills two garbage men and returns to Abigail's house, seeking vengeance against her after she receives a new set of dolls from her father.

 It is revealed that the doll used to belong to Dorothy Cruz, a woman who went insane after losing her child.

 One night, the doll attacks the family, with Ara gaining the upper hand.
-Taunted by the doll imitating her mother's voice, Ara shoots the doll with her father's shotgun after it tries to kill Abigail.
-Some time later, the doll is recovered by homeless children.
+Provoked by the doll imitating her mother's voice, Ara shoots the doll with her father's shotgun after it tries to kill Abigail.
+Some time later, the doll is seen with a pair of homeless children.